Taksim Square: Present day

 Taksim Square, crafted by Italian sculptor Pietro Canonica.

 Taksim is a main transportation hub and a popular destination for both tourists and residents of Istanbul. İstiklal Caddesi (Independence Avenue), a long pedestrian shopping street, ends at this square, and a nostalgic tram runs from the square along the avenue, ending near the Tünel (1875) which is the world's second-oldest subway line after London's Underground (1863).
 In addition to serving as the main transfer point for the municipal bus system, Taksim Square is also the terminus of the Hacıosman-4.
 Levent-Taksim-Yenikapı subway line of the Istanbul Metro.

 The nostalgic tram that operates between Taksim Square at north and Tünel Square at the southern end of Istiklal Avenue.
 The Hagia Triada Church is visible in the background.

 Taksim's position was given an extra boost on June 29, 2006, when the new Kabataş-Taksim Funicular line F1 connecting the Taksim Metro station with the Kabataş tramway station and Seabus port was opened, allowing people to ascend to Taksim in just 110 seconds.

 Surrounding Taksim Square are numerous travel agencies, hotels, restaurants, pubs, and international fast food chains such as Pizza Hut, McDonald's, Subway, and Burger King.
 It is also home to some of Istanbul's grandest hotels including the InterContinental, the Divan, and The Marmara Hotel.
 Taksim used to be a favourite location for public events such as parades, New Year celebrations, and other social gatherings, although since 2016 permission has rarely been given for such gatherings.

 Atatürk Cultural Center (Atatürk Kültür Merkezi), a multi-purpose concert hall and cultural centre reopened after renovation in 2021, is also located in Taksim Square.
 It faces the Taksim Square Mosque which also opened 2021.

 Demonstrations and incidents

 The square used to be an important venue for political protests.
+Following the Gezi Park protests in 2013, demonstrations have been banned at the plaza, with city police fencing off access to the area in advance of political anniversaries and other anticipated dates of protest.